24. 1850-1950 Women’s Industrial Revolution

 - Today women are the majority of workers in textile and electronics industries around the world.
 What reasons do you think are given for employing mainly women?
 Does the problem of women's work being a "dead end" job exist in these plants too?

-Mrs. Smith: excerpt
+Mrs. Smith: Excerpt

 "I have three children working in Wilson's mill; one 11, one 13, and the other 14.
 They work regular hours there.
 We don't complain.
 If they go to drop the hours, I don't know what poor people will do.
 We have hard work to live as it is. ...My husband is of the same mind about it...last summer my husband was 6 weeks ill; we pledged almost all our things to live; the things are not all out of pawn yet. ...We complain of nothing but short wages...My children have been in the mill three years.
 I have no complaint to make of their being beaten...I would rather they were beaten than fined."